 The High School Internship Program is a separate program from The Broadway League Internship Program.
 The program, in partnership with the New York City Department of Education, aims to engage NYC public high school students from diverse backgrounds by introducing them to non-performance career opportunities in the theatre, including, but not limited to: general management, press, marketing, producing, and technical supervision.
 This five-day shadowing opportunity allows participants to view occupations in the theatre industry as viable career paths that they may pursue in college.
 There is no application process for the High School Internship Program, as students are nominated by teachers.

 How do I apply to The Broadway League Internship Program?

-Please submit the following materials as PDF files to Rachel Reiner, Senior Manager of Audience Engagement.
+Please submit the following materials as PDF files to Rachel Reiner, Director of Audience Engagement.
 Include your name and the semester you are applying for in the subject line of your email.
 (Ex.
 John Smith - Internship Application for Summer 2016)